iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ![heap snapshot 1](https://dl.dropboxusercontent.com/u/11600860/heap-snapshots/snapshot1.png)

-If you look at the list of HTML* constructors, there aren't any _HTMLLIElement_ instances on the page, meaning no li elements were created via JavaScript.
-Let's go ahead and create an li element and take a heap snapshot.
+If you look at the list of HTML* constructors, nothing shows up for the _HTMLLIElement_ constructor.
+This is because there aren't any _li_ nodes on the page.
+If you've never heard of the _HTMLXXX_ constructors such as _HTMLLIElement_, they are the constructor functions used to create various DOM nodes.
+Let's go ahead and create an _li_ element and take a heap snapshot.

 ```js
 (function() {